Our Integrated Report focuses on material issues for the core business of the Group and for its stakeholders.

 The materiality analysis is organised into the following stages:

 Identification of the relevant issues

-This mapping takes account of the analysis conducted by the Observatory for the monitoring and management of emerging and reputation risks for the Group.
-The Observatory analyses internal documentary sources of the Group and external industry sources relevant for the Italian context.
-The examination of external sources, carried out with the support of the Bologna University through a meeting point analysis, also provides for the assessment of global trends of reference over a 5-year timeframe.
+The relevant issues are mapped by considering multiple internal and external Unipol inputs; the internal inputs include special attention being paid to the results of the Observatory for the monitoring and management of emerging and reputational risks for the Group.
+Internal Group documentary sources and external sources at industry level for the Italian context are analysed within the scope of that Observatory.
+An examination of the external sources, carried out with the support of the University of Bologna in accordance with the meeting point methods, also calls for an assessment of the applicable global trends over a 5-year period.

-The priority of issues is defined according to two parameters:
+The order of priority of the issues is defined by taking a two-dimensional approach:

 The Group Materiality Matrix